Texas Ranches

 • Performance reporting surfaces embedded from launch

 Revenue is no longer negotiated page by page.
-It is structurally embedded in the platform.
+I structurally embedded it in the platform.

 • Reduced dependency on manual sponsorship assembly